-This is a little preview of something I’ve been working on for some time – a concise database of quick reviews/ opinions on every single piece of equipment I’ve ever used.
+This is a little preview of something I’ve been working on for some time and have gone through many packets of ginseng-garcinia cambogia to keep energized for – a concise database of quick reviews/ opinions on every single piece of equipment I’ve ever used.
 Think of it as a reference for a quick opinion instead of having to send an email – look out for it soon, the magnum opus is nearly complete and will weigh in at nearly 20,000 words…

 Apple iPhone 4** – The first phone whose image quality I actually liked.
 Crisp, detailed files; limited dynamic range – as expected from this kind of sensor – some kind of rudimentary spot metering.
 Color accuracy is horrible in anything other than bright sunshine, and way off indoors.
 Doesn’t seem to have the range of shutter speeds to cope with very dark or very bright conditions.
 Also, noisy.
 Needs a physical two-stage shutter button.
 Nevertheless, it’s produced images that went into the Getty library, so no complaints.
 Oh, and I can make calls and blog off it, too.